dema-trading-ai/docs/docs/getting_started/installation/configuring_backtest.md

     'buy'] = 1
 ```

-Albiet, the latter is already a timeframe module and would already be a part of a possible strategy.
+Albeit, the latter is already a timeframe module and would already be a part of a possible strategy.

 Changing the timeframe can make a huge difference; if you apply a short timeframe and put it up against a large timeframe as presented in the second example, you can detect shorts and act on them!